VienJou/vienjou.github.io/_pages/about.md

   - /about.html
 ---

 I am a Postdoctoral Research Associate at the University of Illinois Urbana-Champaign, Department of Geography and GIS.
-My research focuses on urban research using multiple geospatial data, GeoAI, and GIS.
-Previously, I completed my Ph.D. in Remote Sensing and Earth Observation, where I developed innovative approaches for urban livability assessment and building functional analysis using multi-modal deep learning methods.
+I completed my Ph.D. in Remote Sensing and Earth Observation, where I developed innovative approaches for urban livability assessment and building functional analysis using multi-modal deep learning methods.

-My research primarily focuses on AI-based urban analytics, multi-modal spatiotemporal data fusion, and their methodological and applied studies, addressing challenges related to urban environments and sustainable development goals.
+My research primarily focuses on GIS, GeoAI, especially multi-modal spatiotemporal data fusion, and their methodological and applied studies, addressing challenges related to urban resilience, environments, and sustainable development goals.

 ## Education